-By the end of the 8th century, Carolingians had mastered the art of warfare and stretched their rule into East until Saxonia and Bavaria, into South until Italy and into the West all the way to Iberian peninsula, this was made possible by the excellent warfare tactics and military organisation of the Carolingians.
+By the end of the 8th century, Carolingians had mastered the art of warfare and stretched their rule into the East until Saxonia and Bavaria, into the South until Italy, and into the West all the way to the Iberian peninsula, this was made possible by the excellent warfare tactics and military organization of the Carolingians.

 Complexed and detailed methods were used by Carolingian rulers such as Charlemagne to bring together a huge army.
 The king would summon his direct vassals who would then take charge of bringing together the troops from the lands under their control.

 Freemen were required to join the battlefield depending upon their holdings.
 Every freeman with three manses was to join the army during a battle and of those owning two manses, one of every two freemen was required to be armed and join the army.

 Given the Frankish origins of the Carolingians, the Franks were the most dominant part of the Carolingian army and also the main fighting force on the battlefield.

-These included the Bavarians, Burgundians, Lombards and Provencals among others.
+These included the Bavarians, Burgundians, Lombards, and Provencals among others.
 Visigoths from Spain were frequently used as the light, high-speed cavalry.

 Charlemagne waged war on the Lombards who had established a kingdom in Italy and displaced them by having himself crowned the King of Italy.

 He also waged a long war campaign into Saxon regions of the East, subduing the Saxons in Saxonia and Bavaria over a period of 30 years and during some 18 battles.

-Although Charlemagne inherited the excellent military machine from his predecessors, it was his use of novel use of battlefield techniques and a rapid logistical system which enabled him to wage quick battles far and wide throughout Western Europe.
+Although Charlemagne inherited the excellent military machine from his predecessors, it was his use of novel use of battlefield techniques and a rapid logistical system that enabled him to wage quick battles far and wide throughout Western Europe.